eddelbuettel/drat/README.md

 #### Not yet on CRAN

-One day we be able to install the package from [CRAN](http://cran.r-project.org) via `install.packages("drat")` and see the manual pages.
+One day we may be able to install the package from [CRAN](http://cran.r-project.org) via `install.packages("drat")` and see the manual pages.

 #### In the meantime